kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 ## Basic requirements

-If a python function is going to appear in yaml pipeline configuration, its signature and retun value must be the following:
+If a python function is going to appear in yaml pipeline configuration, its signature and return value must be the following:

 ```
 from typing import Any